samdejong86/CAEN-v1730-DAQ/README.md

 If the program crashes, the temporary files will not be removed, so most of the data from the run can be recovered by looking in this directory.

+### Waveform Drawing Script

+There is a ROOT script included with the repository called `draw.C`.
+This script can be used to display a waveform from a ROOT file created by the DAQ.

+Usage:

+	root[0] .x draw.C("FILE.root", channel, event)

+where channel and event are integers for the channel number and event number.

+This script can also be used as an example showing how to load waveforms, for use in an analysis.

 ## Files: